-When architect Catherine Traynor’s business strategy crumbled in the face of the pandemic, she leapt to action.
-She pivoted by adopting software solutions that allow her to meet clients where they are: in the very houses they want to improve and expand.
+When architect Catherine Traynor’s business strategy crumbled in the face of the pandemic, she leapt to action, adopting software solutions that allow her to meet her clients where they are: in the very houses they want to improve and expand.

 Perhaps nothing is more personal to someone than their home.
 It’s where they live, share moments with loved ones, and—for many—now work.

 Catherine Traynor is an architect and director of House Architects, a small practice that specializes in home improvement and extensions.
 As a residential domestic architect, she recognizes that the decision to modify one’s house is a big one, making it important to establish connections with clients.

 Before the pandemic, Traynor’s business strategy revolved around in-person consultations and meetings.
 She would meet with clients, look around their house, talk about their vision, and discuss next steps, which included at least one more in-person visit to conduct a design workshop.
 During this workshop, she would sketch design options by hand for the clients to consider.

 This process allowed her to establish trust with clients and really understand their vision for their home.
 A week after the pandemic-induced lockdown, Traynor knew this process was in trouble.